omidcc/misfit-test/README.md

 For the application demonstration see the images in [HomePage](https://github.com/omidcc/misfit-test/blob/master/home.png) and  [Results Page](https://github.com/omidcc/misfit-test/blob/master/results.png).
 To see the image scroll horizontally or download.

-If there is any issue occured running the project setup contact me through - Email & Skype - khairulomi@gmail.com
+If there is any issue occured running the project setup contact me through - Email & Skype - khairulomi@gmail.com.

+**Please Don't get confused seeing one other contributor.That khairulislamsp is also me.Had to update from that account due to permission issue on that particular network.